Day 1 Chiang Mai – Doi Inthanon

 Ancient Wiang Thakan

 After breakfast and a delicious cup of coffee, we descend the mountain.
 Let’s take a beautiful and unusual route back to Chiang Mai!
 We will follow the Ping River until we reach the turnoff of Wiang Thakan, a ruined city that predates Chiang Mai.
-We will visit the most significant ruins: Wiang Klang, Wat Ton Kork and Wat Gu Mai Daeng.
+Here we will visit the most significant ruins: Wiang Klang, Wat Ton Kork and Wat Gu Mai Daeng.

 We continue to Wat Phra Phutthabat Tak Pha.
 This amazing temple complex consists of two parts: the Wat Phra Phutthabat Tak Pha at ground level and the Phrathat Chedi Si Kruba on the mountain.
 The temple at ground level has a footprint of the Buddha.
 It is an interesting story.
 After having seen the footprint we walk past the monk’s quarter to the stairs leading up to the Prathat Chedi Si Kruba.
 There are 469 steps…..The view from the mountain is fantastic.
 If the skies are clear you can see Doi Suthep and Doi Inthanon mountains.